 Our color palette of dusty French blue, racing green, and black was accented by pops of pale yellow in Coco Rose Design’s floral arrangements.
 Christy from Lazy Creative Designs customized every piece of stationery, from the letterpress invitation suite to the grommet-accented menus and place cards.

 The escort display was a special nod to our New Orleans engagement: we affixed vintage musical instruments and laser-cut lettering of the Cajun French phrase “laissez les bons temps rouler” (“let the good times roll”) to a custom backdrop by Array Creative Design.

-My black dress by Sottero and Midgley was the first wedding gown I tried on.
+My black wedding dress by Sottero and Midgley was the first gown I tried on.
 I fell in love, but my mom and I kept shopping for a few more weeks, just in case I decided I wanted to go more traditional and wear white.
-But I couldn’t get the black dress out of my head, and Jeremy loved it, too, so I went for it — I was excited to wear something so different from anything I’d seen before.
+But I couldn’t get the black Zander gown out of my head, and Jeremy loved it, too, so I went for it — I was excited to wear something so different from anything I’d seen before.
 Sara Rothan in Los Angeles did the most incredible alterations to make sure the dress fit me perfectly, and I’m elated with how comfortable it was all day long!

 You can read more about our big day over on Martha Stewart Weddings, because I’m ready to get to the photos!

 VERY excited to share this Riata Ranch Santa Margarita wedding with you, photographed by Anna Delores’s very own lead photographer team.